 We currently have 150 members and if we can work to secure just 1,000 regular donors at the average $13/month donation, we can fund a small staff of three.
 With 2,000 monthly donors, we can fund a full staff of six.
 20,000 folks give to WOSU annually, so I think 2,000 is feasible for us in this market.
 Just a couple of local grantors, foundations or businesses making a large commitment could easily help us fund a staff as well, or at least provide a runway to give us the time needed to build up our membership base.

 Lastly, there’s evidence our new model is demonstrating value and attracting local investors.

 A big shout out goes to our 65 new members (monthly donors) and the organizations who have sponsored this campaign so far including the Johnstone Fund for New Music, Spacebar and the Columbus Arts Marketing Association.

 One of the primary challenges we’ve faced has been the lack of news philanthropy culture in Columbus.
 Nonprofit news is a huge national trend, but it hasn’t hit Columbus the way it has peer cities.
 For example, there are no Columbus funds, grants or foundations that fund news, whereas a city like Raleigh-Durham, North Carolina, has its own news philanthropy fund.
 So, it’s important you help us spread this message of the news crisis and why investment in community news matters to a growing city like ours.

 Now through the end of December, any single donation to Matter News will be doubled, while new monthly memberships will be matched 12 times (up to $1,000).

-Interested in becoming a business sponsor or know a business that might want to sponsor us? for more info.
+Interested in becoming a business sponsor or know a business that might want to sponsor us?
+Check out this deck for more info.